ey92/notes/1101/readingCh1.md

 		- must be taught and associated with education
 		- more physically stable
 2) _prescriptive grammar_
-	mark social identity & used for sical mobility easier for nonstandard dialect speakers to explicitly learn standard dialect
+	mark social identity & used for social mobility easier for nonstandard dialect speakers to explicitly learn standard dialect

 ## Design Features of Language (Hockett)